 D – Oh yea , when I was choosing which university I want to enter, I read a lot of history and facts about LP.
 And why did you choose this university?

 S – It’s a long story but I will tell only a few reasons why I choosed it.
 I decided to study in LVIV Polytechnic University at the faculty of information systems and technologies because there I have a great variety of possibilities.
 Moreover, i like programming and already tried to make my own website like front-end developer.
 Here is 27 teaching buildings and most off all are modern.
 Here is quite new equipment, professional teachers with extensive experience and its one of the most popular and best universities in Ukraine.
 LP university has signed many contracts with large IT companies Cisco and Global Logic and others.
-It motivates students and me to study, because those who study well can get a job. hat`s the main reason why I chose this institution.
+It motivates students and me to study, because those who study well can get a job.
+That`s the main reason why I chose this institution.
 At least its located not far from my home, only about 60 km.
 And I know that you came from Dnipro.
 Where do you live now?

 D – *Діма розказує де живе*